leonardssh/auto-discord-status/README.md

 ```sh
 */5 * * * * cd /path/to/auto-discord-status && /usr/bin/python3 /path/to/auto-discord-status/main.py >> ~/discord-cron.log 2>&1
 ```
-This will run the script and update your biography every 5 minutes.
+This will run the script and update your custom status every 5 minutes.

 ### That's it